joakimk/hubreview/README.md

     heroku config:set SECRET_KEY_BASE=$(rake secret) AUTH_KEY=$(pwgen -n 50 -1)
     heroku run rake db:migrate

+    # For websockets to update the view on changes to revisions or new revisions
+    heroku labs:enable websockets
+    heroku addons:add rediscloud:25

 ## Setup on github

 Add a webhook, set the payload url to https://your-app.herokuapp.com/github?auth_key=your-key, commit to the repo and look at https://your-app.herokuapp.com?auth_key=your-key.